Desirable Difficulties

 A worthwhile challenge should feel stretching, not soul-destroying.

+Living permanently in beast mode, no pain, no gain, might impress some people, but it is rarely effective in the long run.
 If it puts you off altogether, makes you miserable, or has you waking in the night in a cold sweat, the means don’t justify the ends.

 That feels especially relevant now.